tkerby/flipperzero-firmware-wPlugins/README.md

 ### For the 3D-Print Files
-Tolerance is super tight but the chip fits fairly perfectly in the holder for me.
+Tolerance is super tight, but the chip fits fairly perfectly in the holder for me.
-The RCWL-0516 holder fits perfectly into the radar Dish although it is a bit of a friction fit.
+The RCWL-0516 holder fits perfectly into the radar Dish, although it is a bit of a friction fit.
-If you have problems I'd recommend sizing the holder up by 1% and the Radar Dish up by 2% in your slicer.
+If you have problems, I'd recommend sizing the holder up by 1% and the Radar Dish up by 2% in your slicer.
-Additionally, after printing this out I covered the radar dish in foil up to around halfway and it allowed me to properly make this directional.
+Additionally, after printing this out, I covered the radar dish in foil up to around halfway, and it allowed me to properly make this directional.
 While still receiving a sensitive enough range.

+### Some Quick Notes
+When you plug in the RCWA module, it will plug into the first 3 GPIO pins.(5v, A7, A6) Part of why I use this module is that it lets you know the movement through only the red LED on the flipper, making this quiet and incognito
+The foil wrapping is difficult to do properly, and I have not found a way around this, so let me know if you do!